Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

 \subsection{Generalized cycle}

-On the second of cycle, we consider the same setup: a quantum heat engine operating between a cold thermal bath at temperature $T_1 = \hbar \omega/k_B$, and a hot squeezed thermal reservoir at $T_2 = 2 \hbar \omega/k_B$ with squeezing parameter $r_R$.
-The main difference is that now we want to preserve the non-classical character of the system during its interaction with the hot reservoir -- this implies that the squeezed thermal bath must be prepared with a different squeezing parameter than the system after the first step; essentially because the system will absorb heat from the hot bath, and its temperature will increase, resulting in an increase in its classicality.
-Consequently, to compensate for this increase, the system must have its squeezing parameter modulated from $r_t$ to $r_R$, where $r_t$ is the squeezing parameter related to the first stroke.
+We consider the same setup as before: a quantum heat engine operating between a cold thermal bath at temperature $T_1 = \hbar \omega/k_B$, and a hot squeezed thermal reservoir at $T_2 = 2 \hbar \omega/k_B$, with squeezing parameter $r_R$ (see Fig.~\ref{Fig_protocol} (c)).
+The main difference is that now we want to preserve the same degree of non-classicality added during the interaction of the system with the hot reservoir: this implies that the squeezed thermal bath must be prepared with a different squeezing parameter than the system; essentially, because the system will absorb heat from the hot bath, so its temperature and classicality increases.
+Consequently, to compensate for the addition of classicality, the system must have its squeezing parameter modulated from $r_t$ to $r_R$, where $r_t$ is the squeezing parameter related to the first stroke.
+Consequently, during the interaction between the system and the reservoir, we impose the following condition: